DII women's volleyball championship: Bracket, schedule, scores for the tournament | NCAA.com

 - The Nebraska-Kearney vs. Concordia-St. Paul match could have earned top billing of the day, and the two certainly delivered.
 After exchanging 25-19 sets, the two battled back and forth.
 The fifth and decisive set was a war in itself.
 Once again, the Lopers fell behind early, but came back to win 15-13, remain undefeated and move on to the semis.

 - No. 5 Saint Leo was back at it, taking down No. 3 Barry 3-2 to advance to the quarterfinals.
-It is the Lions first South Region Championship and they took down the No. 1, 3 and 4 seeds to accomplish it.
+It is the first South Region Championship for the Lions, and they took down the No. 1, 3 and 4 seeds to accomplish it.

 - No. 2 Gannon knocked out No. 1 Wheeling in straight sets.
 It was a battle of the last two regional champions, and this time around it went to Gannon who returns to the quarterfinals for the second time in three years.